 Mentsuyu is a Japanese soup base crafted with just three main ingredients--flavorful dashi stock (Japanese soup stock), soy sauce, and mirin.
 With a rich flavor and simple preparation, this homemade soup pairs perfectly with udon noodles.

-Japanese restaurants offer a wide range of udon noodle soups on their menu - each variety has its unique name by toppings.
+Japanese restaurants offer a wide range of udon noodle soups on their menu - each variety has its unique name and toppings.
 Some of the most popular ones include:

 - Tsukimi udon - Raw or half-boiled egg on top